 - However, CSE women experience more itch.

-Used for women who have not had an epidural but require forceps or vacuum extraction delivery.
+This is used for women who have not had an epidural but require forceps or vacuum extraction delivery.
 It is also used for repair of episiotomy or perineal tear.
 Pudendal and paracervical block are the most commonly performed local anaesthetic nerve blocks.

 Pudendal nerve block